 Most community engagement efforts are led by individual faculty.
 The faculty in consultation with their department chairs or school directors, carryout major aspects of establishing community partnerships for research, their existing or new courses or as general community service activities.
 The designated associate deans in each of the colleges and SDSU Imperial Valley finalize all new partnerships by approving the Service Learning Agreements (SLAs).
 Service Learning Agreements are required if students are enrolled in coursework that requires field work such as internships or courses with community-based components.
 Some community efforts led by faculty have optional community activities or single day efforts such a field trip or service day.
 These may not require and SLA.
 Each community engagement opportunity is then evaluated on a case-by-case basis and may require varying levels of review or approvals.
 All students going off campus as part of a course should sign a liability waiver form.

-The Jeffrey W. Glazer Center for Leadership & Service supports student community service, service learning and philanthropy efforts by promoting and tracking individual and recognized student organization service hours and activities.
+The Jeffrey W. Glazer Center for Leadership & Service supports student community service, community-engaged curriculum and philanthropy efforts by promoting and tracking individual and recognized student organization service hours and activities.
 SDSU students annually perform over 80,000 hours of community service within the San Diego community and the bi-national region of southern California and Northern Baja, Mexico.
 Students obtaining 100 hours of service are provided a community service certificate.
 The office also supports the leadership development of students leading community service efforts.
 SDSU student organizations are recognized nationally for the service and philanthropy efforts.

 - Division of Business and Financial Affairs